sirrice/sirrice.github.io/templates/ideas.md

   - Charles Philip Issawi
 </p>

-<p>Is this because the tools and clarity of measurement are inversely proportional to the stakes?
-All academics are intimately familiar with the lust of publication but how many understand the ramifications of world economics from the core of their beings?</p>
+Is this because the tools and clarity of measurement are inversely proportional to the stakes?
+All academics are intimately familiar with the lust of publication but how many understand the ramifications of world economics from the core of their beings?

 <!--
 # <a href="#structuredcomm">Jun 2, 2015</a>